-- 4.4.5 Subject to Article 4.4.2, an Athlete seeking TUE approval by the IPC must submit to the IPC an application in writing, using the appropriate form, as available from the IPC.
+- 4.4.4 Subject to the Article 4.4.2, Athletes must apply for a TUE as soon as possible and in any event, except emergency situations, no later than 21 days before the Athlete's participation in the Event. - 4.4.5 Subject to Article 4.4.2, an Athlete seeking TUE approval by the IPC must submit to the IPC an application in writing, using the appropriate form, as available from the IPC.
 The application must be complemented with all relevant documents.
 A TUE application only will be considered following the receipt of a correctly completed application form.
-The accuracy of the application and supporting information, and the timely submission, is the responsibility of the Athlete and his or her physician. - 4.4.6 The IPC Medical Committee, composed of at least three members, shall promptly evaluate any TUE request in accordance with the WADC International Standard for Therapeutic Use Exemptions and render a decision on such request, which shall be the final decision of the IPC.
+The accuracy of the application and supporting information, and the timely submission, is the responsibility of the Athlete and his or her physician. - 4.4.6 At least three members of the IPC Medical Committee shall promptly evaluate a TUE request in accordance with the WADC International Standard for Therapeutic Use Exemptions and render a decision on such request, which shall be the final decision of the IPC.
 The IPC Medical Committee may seek other medical or scientific expertise deemed appropriate to review the circumstances of a TUE Application.
-The decision of the IPC Medical Committee shall be notified in writing to the Athlete and WADA. - 4.4.7 WADA, at the request of an Athlete or on its own initiation, may review the granting or denial of any TUE.
+The decision of the IPC Medical Committee shall be notified in writing to the Athlete and WADA. - 4.4.7 WADA, at the request of an Athlete or the IPC, or on its own initiation, may review the granting or denial of any TUE.
 If WADA determines that the granting or denial of a TUE did not comply with the WADC International Standard for Therapeutic Use Exemptions in force at the time then WADA may reverse that decision.
 Decisions on TUEs are subject to further appeal as provided in Article 13.4. - 4.4.7.1 If WADA does not take action to reverse the decision of the IPC Medical Committee within 30 days of notification, the original decision remains in effect. - 4.4.7.2 If a decision regarding the granting of a TUE is reversed on appeal, the reversal shall not apply retroactively and shall not disqualify the Athlete's Results during the period the TUE had been granted.